jorinvo/me/content/post/use-go-channels-to-build-a-crawler.md

 With this setup, we start `10` workers and block until all of them exit.

-Each work looks like this (error handling and logging is removed here):
+Each worker looks like this (error handling and logging is removed here):

 ```go
 func (c Crawler) worker(